 Ten of the 12 states that have passed laws creating healthy food financing programs have appropriated their own funds to finance the development of food retailers in food deserts.
 In these states, funding has ranged from \$150,000 (Minnesota in 2015) to approximately \$5 million (Michigan beginning in 2018).
-Although they have not passed legislation creating their own state programs, four other states have appropriated funds to CDFIs for use in financing food desert relief projects: Pennsylvania appropriated \$10 million in 2003, 2004, and 2005; New Jersey appropriated \$3 million in 2009; Illinois appropriated \$10 million in 2012, and South Carolina appropriated \$250,000 in 2016.
+Although they have not passed legislation creating their own state programs, four other states have appropriated funds to CDFIs for use in financing food desert relief projects: Pennsylvania appropriated \$10 million in 2003, 2004, and 2005; New Jersey appropriated \$3 million in 2009; Illinois appropriated \$10 million in 2012; and South Carolina appropriated \$250,000 in 2016.

 No state has chosen to provide funding through a dedicated revenue stream like the one proposed in Public Chapter 795, Acts of 2018.
 The Tennessee Department of Revenue raised concerns associated with Existing sources for financing the development of grocery stores in food deserts include those available through the private sector and a variety of federal incentives; some states have chosen to supplement these sources with state funding.

-for study in the 2018 Act.
+Recent studies found that despite a new, closer store, many people continue shopping at the stores they previously used. updating its systems to account for the dedicated revenue stream proposed for study in the 2018 Act.
 Similar concerns have been raised by stakeholders representing food retailers, which would likely incur some costs associated with updating their systems for remitting sales taxes.